-Last Updated on
+Last Updated on December 1, 2022

 2. Wynn Buffet

-The Wynn breakfast buffet is the best breakfast buffet on the Strip.
+The Wynn Las Vegas breakfast buffet is a close second for the best breakfast buffet on the Strip.
 The amazing food, selection, and unrivaled atmosphere make the Wynn the best place to start your day in Vegas.

 Wait times are relatively short, usually under 10 minutes on weekdays.
 When you arrive, you are greeted in the atrium, which is gorgeously decorated for the season.
 The seating is comfortable and the tables are spaced out so you never feel like you’re sitting right next to another table.
 If you’re traveling with a group, pre-paid priority seating is available.

-The food selection at the Wynn breakfast buffet is outstanding with Eggs Benedict, crepes, omelets, bacon, sausage, hash browns, biscuits and gravy, scrambled eggs, waffles, french toast and a full array of pastries, danish, and muffins.
+The food selection at the Wynn breakfast buffet is outstanding with Eggs Benedict, crepes, omelets, bacon, sausage, hash browns, biscuits and gravy, scrambled eggs, waffles, french toast, and a full array of pastries, danish, and muffins.

 The service at the Wynn is exceptional.
 Each time I’ve gone, I’ve received drink refills before the glass is empty and plates removed while you’re up at the buffet to try something new.

-2. Bellagio Buffet
+4. Bellagio Buffet

 The Bellagio Buffet is the gold standard and has been a Vegas staple, and regarded as the #1 buffet in Vegas for years.
-While the food is amazing, the ambiance is not up to the high standards set by the Wynn, which is why it received a #2 spot on our list.
+While the food is amazing, the ambiance is not up to the high standards set by the Wynn, which is why it received a #4 spot on our list.